-a) Resolutions of Support: Each application must include, as attachments, resolutions of support from the governing body of the Local Public Agency (LPA) and from the owner of the public right-of-way in which the project is to be located.
+(a) Letters/Resolutions of Support: Each application must include, as attachments, a board approved resolution of support from the governing body of the Local Public Agency (LPA) and a letter or resolution of support from the owner of the public right-of-way in which the project is to be located.

-Resolutions of support are required as they demonstrate compliance with federal regulations allowing an opportunity for public participation and community input.
+Letters or resolutions of support are required as they demonstrate compliance with federal regulations allowing an opportunity for public participation and community input.
 The resolutions further demonstrate there is formal local stakeholder support of the proposed improvements.

-Resolutions of Support
+Letters/Resolutions of Support

-- Must be dated within one year of the NJDOT application solicitation letter date. - Must refer to the project for which the funds are being sought. - Must provide evidence of board action adopting the Resolution of Support, which must include a signature and date of the action. - Unsigned resolutions of support will not be accepted.
+- Must be dated within one year of the NJDOT application solicitation letter date. - Must refer to the project for which the funds are being sought. - Resolutions of Support must provide evidence of adoption by board action and include a signature and date of the action. - Unsigned letters or resolutions of support will not be accepted.